 2. Exercise to help reduce bad cholesterol and increase the food cholesterol

-- Do exercise of moderate intensity such as brisk walking and swimming, at least 20 to 30 minutes, 5 times a week
+- Engage in exercises of moderate intensity such as brisk walking and swimming, at least 20 to 30 minutes, 5 times a week

 3. Lose weight if you are overweight